JCMexplains/writing-for-success-2023/textbook.md

 made in this sentence, so it makes sense to include both in the same citation.

-#### A Famous Text Published in Multiple Editions
+#### A Famous Text That Has Had Many Editions

-In some cases, you may need to cite an extremely well-known work that has been repeatedly republished or translated.
-Many works of literature and sacred texts, as well as some classic nonfiction texts, fall into this category.
+You may need to cite an extremely well-known work that has been repeatedly republished or translated.

+Many works of literature
+and sacred texts, as well as some classic nonfiction texts, fall into this category.
 For these works, the original date of publication may be unavailable.
 If so, include the year of publication or translation for